cabooster/DeepCAD-RT/README.md

 ### Test

-A pre-trained model (.pth file and .yaml file) has been uploaded to *./pth/ModelForPytorch* and will be downloaded together with the code.

 Run the **script.py** to start the test process.
 Parameters saved in the .yaml file will be automatically loaded.
 Test results will be be automatically saved in *./results/*
 ```
 $ source activate deepcad